XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Quotes update_or_create_quotes(xero_tenant_id, quotes, opts)

-Allows you to update OR create one or more quotes
+Updates or creates one or more quotes

 ### Example